Internships that make a difference

 If you care about the environment and want to make a difference, apply to be an Environment America intern today.

 What do interns with Environment America interns do?
 You’ll help us educate and engage more students and citizens on the most critical environmental issues of our time.
 You’ll help us get our issues into the media, build coalitions, organize events and lobby decision-makers.
 Ultimately, you’ll help us build the kind of public support it takes to win.

-- We’re working to stop global warming: We took a big step forward this summer when President Obama directed his Environmental Protection Agency to develop standards that would cut carbon pollution from power plants, the nation’s largest contributors to global warming pollution.
-Now, we’re working hard to do demonstrate strong public support for these standards, and build support in Congress to ensure that the President follows through as boldly and as swiftly as possible.
-Standing in our way, at every step, is one of the most powerful special interests in the world: the fossil fuel industry.
-But the science is clear and the public is with us and we have the opportunity - and we believe the obligation - to do what we can to ensure we don’t ruin the planet before we pass it on to future generations.
+- We’re working to stop global warming: We took a big step forward last summer when President Obama directed his Environmental Protection Agency to develop standards that would cut carbon pollution from power plants, the nation’s largest contributors to global warming pollution.
+This historic step won’t be enough to fully solve the problem, but it’ll be an important start.
+But standing in the way, at every step, is one of the most powerful special interests in the world: the fossil fuel industry.
+That’s where we come in.
+We’re working to rally millions of American citizens, along with local elected officials and other powerful voices to back the President’s plan.

 - We’re making sure we don’t frack our future: Dirty and dangerous fracking could soon put some of America’s most spectacular places at risk.
 And we know that this especially destructive method of drilling for gas contaminates water and turns forests and rural landscapes into industrial zones – making nearby families sick and contributing significantly to global warming as well.
 Now, we’re working to offset the outsized influence of the oil and gas industry and keep our remarkable special places protected.